gregof/tc/README.md

     }
 }
 ```
 You can use code from another files.
-You should use 'conf.fixPath' for resolve relative path.
+You should use 'conf.fixPath' for resolving of relative path.
 ```javascript
 {
     exec: require(conf.fixPath(./module.js)).exec